 These are redevelopment plans for the future of each community in Matson and Podsmead.

-The Government has given us some funding which allow us to discuss with residents, shop owners, local groups and other interested parties such as the City and County Councils, NHS etc. how they would like to see both communities improve and develop in the future.
+The Government has given us some funding, which in recent years GCH have added to, which allow us to discuss with residents, shop owners, local groups and other interested parties such as the City and County Councils, NHS etc. how they would like to see both communities improve and develop in the future.

-This will allow us to produce a plan for each community which would outline how Matson & Podsmead could be updated to improve existing or provide new: homes, shops, community facilities and green spaces over the next 20 years.
+This has allowed us to produce plans for each community which show how Matson and Podsmead could be updated to improve existing or provide new: homes, shops, community facilities and green spaces over the next 20 years.

-We have set up a Community Advisory Group for Matson & Podsmead.
-The group will enable each community to have a stronger voice and greater representation throughout the process.
+We have set up two Community Advisory Groups, one for Matson and one for Podsmead.
+The groups are enabling each community to have a stronger voice and greater representation throughout the process.
 Find out more information here for Matson and here for Podsmead.

-There will be regular newsletters, local briefings and consultation meetings, online website and social media updates, as well as a new residents’ Steering Group for each community.
+There will be regular newsletters, local briefings and consultation meetings, website and social media updates, as well as new Community Advisory Groups for each community.

 If regeneration goes ahead it is highly likely that there will be a certain level of disruption to some people’s lives, homes, businesses and local facilities.
 We would do all we could reasonably do to minimise this and work with you through our resident teams.
 However regenerating an area does often mean some improvement demolition and rebuilding, together with the associated inconvenience to local people whilst that work takes place.
 The outcome should however improve things for all residents.

 Existing businesses and local groups will have been given every opportunity to participate in the consultations and to help shape the plan.
 If there are proposals to move or replace existing facilities, then we hope this will be as a direct result of those discussions and the aim will be to either improve or provide brand new facilities on the regenerated estate.